-Alas, alas! unhappy mortals, we are so perverted by sin and the legal and other evils of our nature, that without some of these cups of bitters put into our hands we should not love the Lord; we should not thirst for him, and we should not recognize his mercies in the way we do.
+Alas, alas! unhappy mortals, we are so perverted by sin and the legal bias, and other evils of our nature, that without some of these cups of bitters put into our hands we should not love the Lord; we should not thirst for him, and we should not recognize his mercies in the way we do.
 He knows, therefore, in all these things how to deal with us.
-And there is the beauty, if you look at it, there is a great beauty in the order of these signs taken singly, but to my mind there is a great beauty in the order of them.
-First, here are demons cast out, And the man is brought to side with the true God; secondly, here he is brought into a new language, a new experience, a spirit of grace and supplication, and a knowledge of mediation; third, being thus brought to side with the true God, and brought into this new language, he is now prepared to stand against the delusions of the enemy; he is now prepared for the deadly thing; he is now prepared for tribulation; he is now prepared to be tried; and this is the way in which the Lord will try his people, in order that they might know what is in their hearts, and be more rooted and grounded in the truth as it is in Jesus.
-There is a beauty, therefore, in my estimation at least, in the order of these signs.
+And there is a great beauty, if you look at it, there is a great beauty in the order of these signs; not only in these signs taken singly, but to my mind there is great beauty in the order of them.
+First, here are demons cast out, and the man is brought to side with the true God; secondly, here he is brought into a new language, a new experience, a spirit of grace and supplication, and a knowledge of mediation; third, being thus brought to side with the true God, and brought into this new language, he is now prepared, prepared to stand against the delusions of the enemy; he is now prepared, by what he knows of the Lord, to tread under foot the serpent, the scorning are known of the Lord, to tread under foot the deadly scorpion, and the power of the enemy; he is now prepared for the deadly thing; he is now prepared to be tried; and this is the way in which the Lord will try his people, in order that there was in which the Lord will try his people, in their hearts, and be more rooted order that they might know what is in their hearts, and be more rooted the ground of the root of the r and grounded in the truth as it is in Jesus.
+There is a beauty, therefore,